John Mayer Confesses New Song Is About Katy Perry, Here’s What It’s All About

 In an exclusive interview with The New York Times, Mayer did not deny that he was indeed missing his ex, and that the song was inspired by her.
 The “Your Body Is a Wonderland” songwriter also told the paper that it’s understandable for him to not get over Katy Perry so easily as she was his only significant relationship in the past five to six years.

-“Who else would I be thinking about?” he told the Times.
 “And by the way, it’s a testament to the fact that I have not dated a lot of people in the last five, six years.
 That was my only relationship.
 So it’s like, give me this, people.”

 The song opens with Mayer crooning “I still feel like your man” in falsetto, followed by a piano flourish.
 It then segues into Mayer’s trademark funky riffs, which serves as the song’s backbone.

 The persona of the song recounts how he and an ex, “the prettiest girl in the room,” met.
 The girl expresses her desire to know him, yet hesitates, “but I don’t think I can.”
-Mayer waxes sentimental with lyrics that clearly suggests his longing for the pop singer:
+Mayer waxes sentimental with lyrics that clearly suggests his longing for the pop singer.

 I still keep your shampoo in my shower